aclaf/flagrant/docs/explanation/grammar.md

 negated_flag ::= "--" negation_prefix "-" long_option_name
 ```

-**Important:** Negated flags do not accept values (see `specs/parser/behavior.md`).
+**Important:** negated flags do not accept values (see [parser behavior](behavior.md)).
 Attempting to provide a value to a negated flag raises `FlagWithValueError`.
 Negation syntax is only supported for long options; short options use independent negation short names (see `FlagOptionSpecification.negation_short_names`).

 Negation prefixes are configured per-option via `FlagOptionSpecification.negation_prefixes`.
 Each negation prefix word creates a valid negated form.

 ### Option name transformations

-**Important:** The transformations described in this section (case-insensitive matching, abbreviation, underscore-dash equivalence) are **semantic matching rules** applied during parsing.
+**Important:** the transformations described in this section (case-insensitive matching, abbreviation, underscore-dash equivalence) are **semantic matching rules** applied during parsing.
 They do not affect the syntactic grammar (what constitutes a valid option syntactically), only how option names are matched against defined specifications.
-These rules are documented in `specs/parser/behavior.md` under option resolution.
+These rules are documented in the [parser behavior specification](behavior.md) under option resolution.

-**Underscore to dash conversion:** When `convert_underscores=True`, both forms match:
+**Underscore to dash conversion:** when `convert_underscores=True`, both forms match:

 ```bash
 --log_level=debug    # Matches "log-level" or "log_level"
 --log-level=debug    # Matches "log-level" or "log_level"
 ```

-**Case-insensitive matching:** When `case_sensitive_options=False`, all case variations match:
+**Case-insensitive matching:** when `case_sensitive_options=False`, all case variations match:

 ```bash
 --verbose, --Verbose, --VERBOSE, --VeRbOsE
 # All match the same option
 ```

-**Abbreviated options:** When `allow_abbreviated_options=True`, unambiguous prefixes match:
+**Abbreviated options:** when `allow_abbreviated_options=True`, unambiguous prefixes match:

 ```bash
 # With options: verbose, version, verify